-The most contentious of all changes proposed is to legalise the existing ventures that have bypassed the Environmental Clearance route and are functioning illegally.
+The most contentious of all changes proposed is to legalize the existing ventures that have bypassed the Environmental Clearance route and are functioning illegally.
 Here, the notification is ignoring the Precautionary Principle, which is the cornerstone of all Environmental Laws all over the world.

 Environmental damage, most of the times, is irreparable and therefore Environmental Assessments help to evaluate the risks associated while also plan for possible mitigation processes.
-If the Post Facto Approval is made legal, then there won’t be any fear on the part of organisations to begin projects without any clearance.
+If the Post Facto Approval is made legal, then there won’t be any fear on the part of organizations to begin projects without any clearance.
 Compensation amounting to 150,000 a year for companies making profits in crores is simply a mockery of the Law.

 In fact, the Supreme Court on 1st April 2020, declared the very notion of “ex post facto environmental clearances” as being contrary to law.

 Take the example of the recent gas leak accident of LG Polymer in Visakhapatnam, which was conducting its operations for decades without any proper environmental clearance and was one of the applicants for the Post Facto Clearance.